Icinga/icinga2/doc/03-monitoring-basics.md

 shell script in the `/etc/icinga2/scripts` directory and have the NotificationCommand object refer to that.

-A fresh Icinga 2 install comes with with two example scripts for host and service notifications by email.
-Based on the Icinga 2 runtime macros (such as `$service.output$` for the current check output) it's possible to send email to the user(s) associated with the notification itself (`$user.email$`).
+A fresh Icinga 2 install comes with with four example scripts for host and service notifications by email via `mail` and `msmtp`.
+Based on the Icinga 2 runtime macros
+(such as `$service.output$` for the current check output) it's possible to send email to the user(s) associated with the notification itself (`$user.email$`).
 Feel free to take these scripts as a starting point